 The final, deepest layer is subcutaneous tissue.
 Made up of fat cells and connective tissue it provides energy, absorbs shock and keeps us warm.

 Our skin is vulnerable to oxidative stress.
 Environmental free radicals spawned from UV radiation or pollution attack skin tissue, changing its appearance and structure.
 Free radicals also arise as a by-product of normal cellular activity that occurs in organelles such as mitochondria within our skin cells.
 In healthy people, free radicals are usually kept in check by our body’s own supply of antioxidants, such as CoQ10.
-However, if our levels of antioxidants become depleted for dietary, disease, or other reasons, free radicals are left to damage surrounding tissue, putting our body in a state of oxidative stress.
+However, if our levels of natural antioxidants become depleted for dietary, disease, age or other reasons, free radicals are left to damage surrounding tissue, putting our body in a state of oxidative stress.

 Taking an antioxidant supplement or applying antioxidant-containing cream to the skin such as MitoQ® can help reduce skin-related oxidative stress.
 MitoQ® is a specially formulated type of CoQ10 that accumulates within mitochondria, one of the major sites of free radical production.
-Nothing defines youth more than having smooth, wrinkle-free, clear skin.

 Bowe WP, Patel N, Logan AC.
 Acne vulgaris: the role of oxidative stress and the potential therapeutic value of local and systemic antioxidants.
 J Drugs Dermatol.
 2012 http://www.ncbi.nlm.nih.gov/pubmed/22648222

 Hashmi S, Marinkovich MP .Molecular organization of the basement membrane zone.
 Clin Dermatol.
 2011. http://www.ncbi.nlm.nih.gov/pubmed/21679867